jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2020.md

 {{<figure src="/IMG_2294.jpg" caption="Brooklyn Botanic Garden.
 A favorite spot in the city.">}}

-**followed my heart** and had an incredible time with someone amazing and special in countless ways.
+**followed my heart** and had an amazing time with someone incredible and special in countless ways.
 Discovered beautiful things about myself, each other, and our world.
-Thank you <3

 **took long walks through the city** simultaneously re-living memories from the past and marveling at all that changed since.
 I accept the city I once knew is gone, but in its place is something just as beautiful, dynamic, and alive.

 {{<figure src="/5t4hsplXaE.png" caption="Williamsburg, NYC.
 A night to remember.">}}

-**celebrated New Years** by dancing with friends on a rooftop to an incredible cheer from the rest of the city amidst fireworks and honking.
+**celebrated New Years** by dancing with friends on a rooftop to a cheer from the rest of the city amidst fireworks, honking, and laughter.

 Couldn't have wished for a more perfect way to say farewell to 2020 and welcome to 2021.